matter-labs/zinc/docs/developer-guide.md

 ##### Slicing

-Using the rust slice syntax arrays can be transformed (producting a copy of the subarray -- by value, not by reference):
+Using the Rust slice syntax arrays can be transformed (producting a copy of the subarray -- by value, not by reference):

 ```rust
 let a = [1, 2, 3, 4];